IvanCYX/HoloLens2/Assets/Scripts/Arduino/README.md

 The **activateMotor()** function is responsible for controlling the servo motor.
 It uses a for-loop to rotate the motor from 0 to 180 degrees in increments of 1, with a slight delay of 15 milliseconds between each increment.
 After reaching 180 degrees, it reverses the rotation by decrementing from 179 to 0, again with a delay between each step.
 This action creates a back-and-forth sweeping motion of the servo motor.

 Overall, this code allows a client device to trigger the servo motor movement via WiFi by sending a specific message to the Arduino, resulting in the physical rotation of the servo motor.

-### secrets
-The header file you provided contains two defined constants: SECRET_SSID and SECRET_PASS.
-These constants store the WiFi network name (SSID) and password (PASS) in a secure manner.
-By storing the network name and password in a separate header file like this, you can keep this sensitive information separate from the main code.
-This practice helps protect the credentials from being accidentally shared or exposed when sharing or publishing the code.

-You can replace both the **SECRET_SSID** and **SECRET_PASS** variables with the name of your network and the actual password to enable the Arduino board to establish a connection.